-13 DISPU TE RESOLUTION
+13 DISPUTE RESOLUTION

 13.1 Any dispute about the nature of the employee's/EMS member's PA, whether it relates to key responsibilities, priorities, methods of assessment and/or salary increment in this agreement, shall be mediated by:

-(next person in hierarchy).

 13.2 If this mediation fails, the normal grievance rules will apply.

-14. AMEN DMENT OF AGREEMENT
+14. AMENDMENT OF AGREEMENT

-lments to the agreement shall be in writing and can only be effected after sion and agreement by both parties.
+Amendments to the agreement shall be in writing and can only be effected after discussion and agreement by both parties.

-15. SIGNA TURES OF PARTIES TO THE AGREEMENT
+15. SIGNATURES OF PARTIES TO THE AGREEMENT

-ontents of this document have been discussed and agreed with the yee/EMS member concerned.
+The contents of this document have been discussed and agreed with the Employee/EMS member concerned.

-Name of Empl oyee/EMS member:
+Name of Employee/EMS member:

-Signat ure: Date:
+Signature: Date:

 AND

-Name of supe rvisor:
+Name of supervisor:

-Signati ure: